crmackay/sblade/README.md

 `$ go build $GOPATH/github.com/crmackay/SwitchBlade/`

-the `switchblade` binary should not be in $GOPATH/bin.
+the `switchblade` binary should now be in $GOPATH/bin.
 If your GO environment is set up correctly the `switchblade` command should now be accessible to you via the command line (terminal, command prompt, etc.).

 To test this enter:
 `$ switchblade -h` which should bring up the switchblade help screen

 ## How to Use: